benfeely/homeserver-base-personal/network-setup.md

    - Serves as a backup for critical automations

 Both hubs are on the Static Network (10.10.10.0/24) but need to communicate with devices on the IoT Network (10.10.13.0/24), which is facilitated through specific firewall rules as documented in the [IP Planning](ip-planning.md) document.

+## Media Devices

+### Apple TV

+My Apple TV serves as both a media player and a Tailscale exit node:

+- **IP Address**: 10.10.10.7 (Static Network)
+- **DNS Name**: appletv.home.banjonet.com
+- **Tailscale Role**: Exit node for the Tailnet
+- **Location**: Living room

+As a Tailscale exit node, the Apple TV allows devices connected to my Tailscale network to route their internet traffic through my home network.
+This is particularly useful when:

+1. Accessing region-restricted content while traveling
+2. Improving privacy on untrusted networks
+3. Accessing my home network services from anywhere

+The device is assigned a static IP on the main infrastructure subnet due to its critical role in the network architecture.